 For the first time, direction-dependent and strong interactions in quantum liquids of excitons have been realized by an international collaboration including European, Israeli, and US researchers.
 These interactions are in contrast with the spatial isotropy of the link between charged particles.

 This spatial anisotropy has an impact on the way particles arrange themselves in space and paves the way for the artificial creation of exotic states of matter.
-The study outcomes were reported in
+The study outcomes were reported in Physical Review X.

 The old saying “Birds of a feather flock together” might be applicable to various life circumstances.
 However, it surely is not applicable to electric charges: charges of opposite polarity attract each other, while charges of same polarity always repel each other.
 One result of the attraction between unlike charges is the generation of excitons (electron-hole pairs) in semiconductors.

 It is possible to create such pairs of positively charged holes and negatively charged electrons through the absorption of light quanta (photons).
 Excitons are purported quasi-particles that are the consequence of the bonding of a hole and an electron by the attractive electrostatic Coulomb interaction between them.